John Adams, Biography of One of America’s Most Important Founding Fathers

 Abigail Adams was the wife of John Adams and had a strong influence on her husband’s political career.
 Image Source: Wikipedia.

 Early Years and Family Life of John Adams

 John Adams, Jr. was born in the Massachusetts Bay Colony in 1735 in the town of Braintree (today known as Quincy).
-His parents were John Adams, Sr. and Susan Boylston Adams.
+His parents were John Adams, Sr., and Susan Boylston Adams.
 At the age of 15, Adams went to Harvard College, where his father expected him to become a minister.
-After graduation in 1755, he taught school in Worcester, Masachusetts.
+After graduation in 1755, he taught school in Worcester, Massachusetts.
 It was during this time that he decided to become a lawyer and he studied in the law office of James Putnam.
 Adams was admitted to the bar in 1758.